linode/docs/docs/guides/security/encryption/post-quantum-encryption-nginx-ubuntu2404/index.md

 {{< note >}}
 Remember that currently not all browsers support post-quantum algorithms.
 These browsers offer compatibility:

 - Enabled by default for Chrome 124+ on Desktop.
-For older Chrome versions or on mobile, you need to toggle `TLS 1.3 hybridized Kyber support` in [chrome://flags](chrome://flags).
+For older Chrome versions or on mobile, you need to toggle `TLS 1.3 post-quantum key agreement` / `#use-ml-kem` in [chrome://flags](chrome://flags).

 - Enabled by default for Edge 124+.